eight04/pyXcute/README.rst

 .. code:: python

   from xcute import cute

   cute(
     hello = 'echo hello'
   )

 If it match the name of another task, pyxcute will execute that task:

 .. code:: python

   from xcute import cute

   cute(
-		hello = 'world',
-		world = 'echo execute world task'
+    hello = 'world', # execute "world" task when "hello" task is executed world = 'echo I am world task'
   )

 Use a list:

 .. code:: python

   from xcute import cute

   cute(
     hello = ['echo task1', 'echo task2']
   )

-An Exception would make the task fail:
+Using an Exception would make the task fail:

 .. code:: python

   from xcute import cute
   cute(
-    hello = Exception, # re-raise last exception if the task is an Exception class hello2 = Exception("message") # raise the exception if it is an instance )
+    hello = Exception("error message")
+  )

-Or anything that is callable:
+Use anything that is callable:

 .. code:: python

   from xcute import cute

   cute(
     hello = lambda: print('say hello')
   )

-Actually, when you assign a non-callable value as a task, pyxcute converts it into a callable according to its type.
-See `xcute.Cmd`_, `xcute.Chain`_, `xcute.Throw`_., and `xcute.Task`_
+Actually, when you assign a non-callable value as a task, pyXcute converts it into a callable according to its type.

 Task chain
 ~~~~~~~~~~